Are Deep Speech Denoising Models Robust to Adversarial Noise?: Background

 \subsubsection{Models}

-We test the robustness of four recent open-source DNS models with publicly available checkpoints: Demucs, published online as Denoiser \citep{defossez2020real}; Full-SubNet+ \citep{chen2022fullsubnet+}; FRCRN \citep{zhao2022frcrnboostingfeature}; and MP-SENet \citep{lu2023mpsenet, lu2024explicitestimationmagnitudephase}.
-The models we study either take waveforms as direct input, which we refer to as time-domain, or take short-time Fourier transform (STFT) spectrograms as input, which we refer to as time-frequency-domain (TF-domain) \citep{lu2023mpsenet}.
+We test the robustness of four recent open-source DNS models with publicly available checkpoints: Demucs, published online as Denoiser \citep{defossez2020real}; Full-SubNet+ \citep{chen2022fullsubnet+}; FRCRN \citep{zhao2022frcrn}; and MP-SENet \citep{lu2023mpsenet, lu2024explicitestimationmagnitudephase}.
+The models we study operate in either the time domain (waveforms) or the time-frequency (TF) domain (STFT spectrograms) \citep{lu2023mpsenet}; see Appendix \ref{app:archdetailstable}.
+Note that FSN+, FRCRN and MP-SENet do not attempt to dereverberate: they infer $r*y$ instead of $y$.
+For exact checkpoints and detailed architectural notes, see Appendix \ref{app:additionalexperimentaldetails}.

-\textbf{Demucs.} The earliest of the models we study, Demucs -- specifically, the ``master64'' Demucs checkpoint provided in the Denoiser library -- is a time-domain denoising model with 33.5M (trainable) parameters.
-Uniquely among the models we study, Demucs operates end-to-end on waveforms, rather than spectrograms: it processes the input waveform using several convolutional layers, then encodes temporal dependencies with an LSTM, before decoding again with convolutional layers.
-Unlike the other models we study, Demucs is designed to have dereverberation capabilities as well as denoising.

-\textbf{Full-SubNet+.} Full-SubNet+ (FSN+) is a TF-domain denoising model with 8.67M parameters.
-Full-SubNet+ takes magnitude, real, and imaginary spectra as input, and passes them through a variety of modules, including attention, convolution, and LSTMs.
-Like all TF-domain models we study, rather than directly outputting a waveform or spectrogram, Full-SubNet+ outputs a \textit{ratio mask}, a complex-valued spectrogram $q$ such that $\hat{y}$ equals the element-wise complex product of $x$ and $q$ \citep{williamson2016complexratiomasking}.

-\textbf{FRCRN.} FRCRN is a TF-domain model with 10.3M parameters.
-Similar to FSN+, FRCRN uses a mixture of convolutional, attentional and recurrent structures in its architecture.

-\textbf{MP-SENet.} MP-SENet (MPSE) -- specifically, the `DNS' checkpoint provided in the official GitHub repository -- is a TF-domain model with only 2.26M parameters.
-Similar to FSN+ and FRCRN, MP-SENet also uses convolution, attention and recurrence for temporal modeling.

-Note that FSN+, FRCRN and MP-SENet do not attempt to dereverberate, i.e., they infer $r*y$ instead of $y$.
-Therefore, their un-attacked results are slightly worse than they should be in our experiments with reverb (see Section \ref{sec:datasets}).